 All feelings pass, alter, and change day-to-day, it’s just a matter of degree as to how heavy we feel them, and for how long.
-Small every day life events can cause us to lose sight of ourselves.
-A promotion can send you on a power rush turning you into a world class dictator, a heated argument can make you lash out in some not-so-nice insults with your loved one, a fresh new love can make you develop interest that are not so “you” to begin with.
-Each of these instances are a result of circumstantial changes that can alter your mood.
+Small everyday life events can cause us to lose sight of ourselves.
+A promotion can send you on a power rush turning you into a world-class dictator, a heated argument can make you lash out in some not-so-nice insults with your loved one, a fresh new love can make you develop interests that are not so “you” to begin with.
+Each of these instances is a result of circumstantial changes that can alter your mood.
 Yet also in these instances, your core is likely still intact.
 Your weird sense of humour, your stubbornness, your compassion for others.
 This is what makes you – you.

 Being sad will alter your mood, but it will not alter your core.
 I promise you, underneath that ugly mask of depression, the anxiety, the fear, the overthinking, is you.
 I hope you’ll eventually see this to be true, just give yourself time to overcome this challenge.